DGoncalves123/REST-api-tracking-events/README.md

 Install [Docker](https://www.docker.com/products/docker-desktop) and docker compose, if on windows or mac, the installer from the link already includes docker compose.

+## Container explanation

+The container setup generates three images connected by a bridge network:
+* One containes python, runs the django server and connects to the database image.
+* Another uses a PostGIS image which runs the database controller and has a volume for the data saved.
+* The last one has the database administrator server, which is connected to the database.

+* The default passwords and usernames are placed in the compose file, for now *
+* The django server waits for the database a predetermined amount of time, which could lead to synchronization problems *
+* The three images run on the same container for network simplicity *

 ### Installing